mdnoyon9758/Groovester/README.md

 Before you read any further, set your working directory as Groovester.

-Running the application will take the forground of the terminal.
-To have the application run in the background, we can use the `screen` command, which allows us to create a session and "tab" in and out of the foreground, sort of like switching between the different tabs in a web browser.
-Plus, `screen` sessions keep context and history past the lifetime of the terminal's session.
+Running the application will take the foreground of the terminal, which means you can't do anything in the terminal until the process ends or is killed.
+To have the application run in the background, we can use the `screen` command, which allows us to create a session and reattach and detach to the session, sort of like switching between the different tabs in a web browser.
+Plus, `screen` sessions keep context and history past the lifetime of the terminal's session, so if your PuTTY or SSH connection ends, the screen `session` will still be re-attachable.

 To create a new `screen` instance run the following command.